2 The Basics II: Accidentals and Beats

 Example 2.6.6.
 Dotted notes

-Just as some notes such as the half note, quarter note, and eighth note are most commonly used for the beat, there are dotted notes that are also more commonly used for the beat: the dotted half note, dotted quarter note, and dotted eighth note.
+Just as some notes, such as the half note, quarter note, and eighth note, are most commonly used for the beat, there are dotted notes that are also more frequently used for the beat: the dotted half note, dotted quarter note, and dotted eighth note.

 Notice that the eighth-note division and sixteenth-note division are beamed together as a group of three.
 Remember that whenever notes with flags fall within a beat, they are beamed together.